 Finally, since the lab environment will use Linux.
 You should be at least somewhat familiar with Linux.
 You should know the basics of how to move around the file system, execute a script, and edit a file.

 Nornir is a Python automation framework created by David Barroso.
-It simplies systematic management of inventory and concurrency.
+It simplifies systematic management of inventory and concurrency.
 It has built-in integrations for both Netmiko and for NAPALM.
 Since both the framework itself and your code directly use Python, you have the standard Python tools available to you: pycodestyle, black, pytest, Pdb.

 The community forum is a forum where students can interact, post code, ask questions, and make recommendations.
 Students that purchase either the Plus or the Premium Package will have access to the community forum for the duration of the course.

+Kirk Byers is the founder of Twin Bridges Technology–a business specializing in network automation training.
+He is the creator of the Netmiko Python library and also one of the maintainers of the NAPALM project.
 He teaches Python, Ansible, and Nornir courses for Network Engineers and writes about network automation.
 He is a long-time network engineer (CCIE #6243 emeritus), has extensive experience with *nix system administration, and is a Python programmer.
 He is interested in programming and networking and how to improve network engineering practices through automation.

-Ollie and Luna
+Ollie & Luna